 - 29.1.
 No HFC shall invite or accept or renew public deposit at a rate of interest exceeding twelve and half per cent per annum or as revised by the Reserve Bank.
 Interest may be paid or compounded at rests which shall not be shorter than monthly rests. - 29.2.
 No HFC shall pay to any broker on public deposit collected by or through him, - a. brokerage, commission, incentive or any other benefit by whatever name called, in excess of two per cent of the deposit so collected; and - b. expenses by way of reimbursement on the basis of relative vouchers/ bills produced by him, in excess of 0.5 percent of the deposit so collected. - 29.3.
-No HFC shall invite or accept or renew repatriable deposits from Non-Resident Indians in terms of Notification No.FEMA.5/2000-RB dated May 03, 2000, as amended from time to time, under Non-Resident (External) Account Scheme at a rate exceeding the rate specified by the Bank for such deposits with scheduled commercial banks.

-Explanation - The period of above deposits shall be not less than one year and not more than three years.
+No HFC shall invite or accept or renew deposits from Non-Resident Indians/ persons of Indian origin, unless it is in compliance of regulations prescribed vide Foreign Exchange Management (Deposit) Regulations, 2016 (as amended from time to time) and such deposits shall not be at a rate exceeding the rate specified by the Bank for such deposits with scheduled commercial banks. - Explanation The period of above deposits shall be not less than one year and not more than three years.